1992 Dutch TT: 500cc race report

 Then, on lap seven, Lawson finally makes the move.
 He tried to pass Schwantz on the straight but couldn't clear the Suzuki, so Lawson stayed on the inside and attempted a block pass going into the Haarbocht.
 However, Schwantz was committed on a wide line and refused to back down.
 Schwantz came across the front of Lawson and Lawson touched Schwantz' rear tyre, just enough to make it hop and bring the Suzuki down.
 Schwantz' bike fell in front of Lawson and he couldn't avoid hitting it, making them both crash out of the race as a result.
 The pair rolled onto the grass at a high speed, with Schwantz coming to a standstill when he heavily hit a stack of reinforced bales and Lawson when he tumbled hard into a ditch.
 Lawson was able to walk away unhurt, but Schwantz had to be carried off with a broken arm via a stretcher by the trackside medical personnel, being in visible pain as they do so.
 This now meant that the other Cagiva of barros was leading the race.

 Lap eight and Garriga and Crivillé are slowly reeling in a fading Barros.
 Kocinski meanwhile still is stuck in a fourth place.
 Randy Mamola is a very distant fifth, as is Duhamel in sixth.

 During the entirety of lap nine, Garriga and Crivillé closed in on Barros.
-Crivillé tried to overtake Garriga at the Bult, but decided to stay behind Garriga and follow him for now.
+Crivillé tried to overtake Garriga at the Built, but decided to stay behind Garriga and follow him for now.

 By lap ten, Garriga and Crivillé have now fully caught the leader.
 It seemed like he was pulling away again when the trio entered the banked Strubben corner, but Garriga made his move at the Ruskenhoek, going into the Stekkenwal.
 However, he failed to pull it off, losing momentum as he went into the corner.
-This gave Crivillé a good opportunity to overtake him on the outside of the unnamed right hand kink going into the Bult corner, where he finalised the move by passing him as this corner is left handed, giving Crivillé the inside line.
+This gave Crivillé a good opportunity to overtake him on the outside of the unnamed right hand kink going into the Built corner, where he finalised the move by passing him as this corner is left handed, giving Crivillé the inside line.

 On lap eleven, Crivillé set the pace and chased after Barros.
 Kocinski was also slowly making his way back up to the leading trio.
 Crivillé finally made the move on the Brazilian at the Stekkenwal, forcing Barros wide and almost making him lose second to Garriga.
 This allowed Kocinski to make up even more ground and slowly get into the slipstream of Garriga.
 However, Barros fought back and retook the lead when he dived down the inside of Crivillé at the opening of the Geert Timmer Bocht, with Kocinski losing the bike as he exited the corner for a moment.

 Lap twelve and Crivillé has not given up.
 He tries to repeat the same move as the last lap at the same corner - the Stekkenwal - but fails and sticks behind Barros for now.
 Kocinski is also all over the rear of Garriga by now.